OHDSI/ArachneCentralAPI/README.md

 Supply your mail sender configuration parameters otherwise emails will not work.

 You may override any configuration parameter using  “--name=value” spring boot notation.

+#### Upgrade to 1.16.x
+ The upgrade to version 16 is possible only from version 15.
+If you current version less than 15, then go first to 15, and only then to 16.